 ▾

 This lesson depends almost entirely on ALG-3.
-Every single simplification step begins with factoring — so if any of the following feels shaky, review ALG-3 before continuing.
+Every single simplification step begins with factoring — if you can’t factor a quadratic, you can’t simplify a rational expression.

 Section 3: Core Concepts